rmeyerth/slop-site/blog/2023-01-27-release/index.md

 ```bash
 acme.employees[^~age < 40].name
 ```
-Both of the above result in the following:
+Both of the above provide the following result:
 ```bash
 Result: ['Bob', 'Anna']
 ```
-The initial '^' character flags up to the Parser that this is using condition criteria rather than the standard integer index.
+The initial '^' character flags up to the Parser that this is using condition criteria rather than a standard integer index.
 The '~' character denotes that any field reference following it should be taken from the item being iterated in the collection.
 You have free-reign over how you define conditions so long as they evaluate to booleans.
-This includes the use of logical operators:
+This includes the use of logical operators, for example:
-For example:
 ```bash
 acme.employees[^acme.topEarners.contains(~payrollId) and ~name.startsWith('S')]
 ```
-This would output the object:
+As we're not defining a field, this would output the entire matched object:
 ```bash
 Result: Employee(employeeId='EMP2', payrollId=321, name='Sharon', age=54)
 ```
-In the case above we're using the collection native call contains() on the topEarners list to filter to those employees that have a matching payroll ID.
-Second to this, a second native call startsWith() is used to filter names to those beginning with an 'S'.
-This results in the Sharons employee object being returned.
+In the expression above we're using the collection native call contains() on the topEarners list to filter to those employees that have a matching payroll ID.
+Second to this, a second native call startsWith() is used to filter names beginning with an 'S'.
+This results in Sharons employee object being returned.
 If we wanted to fetch this object in its Java native form, we would use:
 ```java
 Employee result = processor.process(args[0], context).getValue(Employee.class);
 ```